mdhall272/ggarchery/README.md

 <img src="man/figures/geom_arrowsegment_example4.png" width="400"/>

-Other aesthetics also work as you would hope:
+Other aesthetics also work as you would hope.
+There is a subtle difference in the legend as displayed by `geom_segment` and `geom_arrowsegment`, however:

 ```
 tbl <- tbl %>% mutate(col = c("A", "B"))